 Should the criminal history report indicate any offense, the teacher candidate will not be permitted to begin the clinical experience until the candidate provides documentation (e.g., court records) indicating that the offense is not a felony or a penalty that would prohibit issuance of a teaching license in the State of Indiana.
+The teacher candidate is responsible for obtaining documentation, records, and paying any associated fees.
 All cases are subject to individual review and decision of the Teacher Education Board.
+The Education Department reserves the right to change vendors for the criminal background check.